Leading designer: ”Do what you love – and have fun!”

 Sadie’s talk was especially valuable for exposing the diversity and depth of careers on offer across the creative industries.
 Her timely talk coincides with a new, industry-wide campaign designed to increase the connection between young people and the creative sector.

-So what we’re Prof Sadie’s main messages to the students?
+So what we’re Professor Sadie’s main messages to the students?

-The Creative Careers Programme is an industry-wide initiative to inspire young people about the wealth of careers opportunities across the creative sector.
+Did you know we’re taking part in the Creative Careers Programme – an industry-wide initiative to inspire young people about the wealth of careers opportunities across the creative sector?
 Delivered by the Creative Industries Federation, Speakers for Schools has partnered with the campaign to help connect industry leaders with state school students across England.

 Find out what we’re doing as part of this campaign here.